Idler

 Once unleashed, ideas for a publication poured into every vacant recess of my brain.
 Together they began to create the notion of an elegant, funny, literary yet journalistically hard-hitting monthly.
 Its saints would range from Samuel Johnson and Mark Twain to the guys I would later come to think of as The Initials: A.J.
-Liebling and E. B. White and H.L.Mencken.
+Liebling, E. B. White and H.L.Mencken.
 From Dr. Johnson, I even stole a name: The Idler.

 I put together The Idler like I was assembling a hunting shack.
 My friend Dick Sullivan had just purchased the Warren Printing Company in the next town over from Bristol.
 Figuring that I would do much better getting my printing done in a small New England town than in DC, I contracted for the presses.
 I wrote friends to ask them to subscribe and to contribute; more than a few would, although John Neary, already at Life, reminded me that it was Dr. Johnson who had said that only a blockhead wrote for other than money.
 I asked Hugh Haynie, cartoonist for the Louisville Courier Journal, to let me use his cartoons and I sought out the columns of Charlie McDowell of the Richmond Times-Gazette.

-Hugh was not only a cartoonist but a fellow hooligan with whom I had successfully conspired to defraud the government of a number of flights to Louisville in order to design a boating safety manual based on his drawings.
-In fact, my time was largely spent enjoying the gestalt of a town which centered, without distraction, upon enjoyment.
+Hugh was not only a cartoonist but a fellow Coast Guard hooligan with whom I had successfully conspired to defraud the government of a number of flights to Louisville in order to design a boating safety manual based on his drawings.
+In fact, my time there was largely spent enjoying the gestalt of a town which centered, without distraction, upon enjoyment.
 One Saturday we did wander down to the paper and Hugh drew a few sketches, but we quickly tired of the effort and went home to prepare for that evening's party.
 Standing in the lobby, the elevator door opened and a young black man bounced out, bragging loudly, and causing all eyes to turn his way.
 It's that new fighter, Hugh explained, a guy by the name of Cassius Clay.

 McDowell I had not met, but I thought I knew him, which was easily the case for anyone who had read more than a handful of his columns.
 These columns had been required reading for those of us at Officer Candidate School who retained a thirst for words written by someone other than the US Government.
 We somehow found time to grab a Richmond Times-Dispatch from the paper box and read Charlie's column between breakfast and having to fall into formation again.